reachael/donation-analytics/README.md

 The script is to:

 1. Lable repeat donors and store the min year for a repeat donor.
-A donor ( use comnination of name and zip code) is defined as repeat donor if he have made donations in any prior years.
+A donor (defined as comnination of name and zip code) is defined as repeat donor if he has made donations in any prior years.
 2. For each recipient, zip code and calendar year combination, calculate these three values for contributions coming from repeat donors:

 * total dollars received